rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 In place of `lib = true`, we could rename `artifact` and have a `"lib"` or similar value for that field.
 This would provide simpler syntax (with a single list of dependency types), but could potentially conflate different dependency types (since a `"lib"` dependency type would express a normal dependency on a Rust library, while `"bin"` would express an artifact dependency).

+Instead of `artifact = ["bin:binary-name", "bin:another-binary"]` to specify dependencies on specific binaries, we could use a separate field `bins = ["binary-name", "another-binary"]`.
+This seems unnecessarily verbose, and separates the indication of an artifact dependency from the list of binaries.

+As another alternative to specify dependencies on specific binaries, we could use table-based structures, such as: `artifact = [{bin = ["binary-name", "another-binary"]}, "cdylib"]`.
+This would avoid parsing values like `bin:binary-name`, but it seems excessively complex and excessively nested.
+Other variations on this theme seem similarly complex.
+The proposed syntax feels like the right balance.

 # Prior art
 [prior-art]: #prior-art